surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.12.1-dev.8 =
+= 4.13.0-b.1 =

-(2018/09/15) Added clearing of the LiteSpeed Cache when using the "Clear All Cache" button.
-Changed the WPSSO_META_CACHE_PRIORITY constant from 10 to 0 in order to run before caching plugins clear their cache.
+(2018/09/15) Refactored the BuddyPress integration modules to support ajax queries in the new BuddyPress templates (Pro version).
+Added clearing of the LiteSpeed Cache when using the "Clear All Cache" button.
+Removed the Pinterest "Author Name Format" option.

 = 4.12.0 =